-SAMPLING RESULTS SHOWING THE DETECTION OF COLIFORM BACTERIA Microbiological Contaminants MCL MCLG Typical Source of Contamination Water Supply (Distribution System) Highest No. of detections No. of months in violation E. coli (In the year) 0 0 (a) 0 Human and animal fecal waste Water Sources (Groundwater Wells) Total No. of detections Sample Dates (of Detections) E. coli (In the year) Not Applicable 0 0 Human and animal fecal waste
+SAMPLING RESULTS SHOWING THE DETECTION OF COLIFORM BACTERIA Microbiological Contaminants MCL MCLG Typical Source of Contamination Water Supply (Distribution System) Highest No. of detections No. of months in violation E. coli (In the year) 0 0 (a) 0 Human and animal fecal waste Water Sources (Groundwater Wells) Total No. of detections Sample Dates (of Detections) E. coli (In the year) 0 Not Applicable 0 0 Human and animal fecal waste

-- (a) Routine and repeat samples are total coliform-positive and either is E. coli-positive or system fails to take repeat samples following E.coli-positive routine sample or system fails to analyze total coliform-positive repeat sample for E. coli. - E. Coli/Fecal Coliform: E. coli/Fecal coliforms are bacteria whose presence indicate that water may be contaminated with human or animal wastes.
-Total Coliform: Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, bacteria may be present. - The City collects 4 samples per week in the water supply (distribution) system.
+(a) Routine and repeat samples are total coliform-positive and either is E. coli-positive or system fails to take repeat samples following E.coli-positive routine sample or system fails to analyze total coliform-positive repeat sample for E. coli.

+The City collects 4 samples per week in the water supply (distribution) system.
 The City collects weekly samples at each water well (water sources) when in use.

-TEST RESULTS (A) Lead and Copper Rule No. of samples collected PHG Action Level 90 th percentile level detected No. Sites Exceeding Action Level Number of Schools Requesting Lead Sampling Typical Source of Contamination Lead (ppb) 9/5/2023 60 2 15 ND 1 8 (completed in 2019) Internal corrosion of household water plumbing systems; discharges from industrial manufacturers; erosion of natural deposits Copper (ppm) 9/5/2023 60 0.3 1.3 0.12 0 NA Internal corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives
+TEST RESULTS (A) Lead and Copper Rule No. of samples collected PHG Action Level 90 th percentile level detected No. Sites Exceeding Action Level Typical Source of Contamination Lead (ppb) 9/17/2024 60 2 15 ND 0 Internal corrosion of household water plumbing systems; discharges from industrial manufacturers; erosion of natural deposits Copper (ppm) 9/17/2024 60 0.3 1.3 0.11 0 Internal corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives